MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/about_Certificate_Provider.md

   -Destination cert:\LocalMachine\WebHosting
 ```

+## Deleting Certificates and Private Keys

+The `Remove-Item` cmdlet will remove certificates that you specify.
+The
+`-DeleteKey` dynamic parameter deletes the private key.

-### Example 2: Delete a certificate from a remote computer
+### Delete a certificate from the CA store

 This command deletes a certificate from the CA certificate store, but leaves
 the associated private key intact.